What are vascular studies?

 Assess a vascular dialysis device (such as an A-V fistula in the arm)

-There may be other reasons for your doctor to recommend a vascular study.
+There may be other reasons for your healthcare provider to advise a vascular study.

 Health problems that may cause decreased blood flow in arteries or veins include: